 In the meantime, more about the book: the first part of it will be about my personal recovery from relationships, co-dependence, and partner abuse.
 The second part of the book will feature my (very womanist) writings about relationship over the years.
 Several friends (and enemies) have urged me to write about my experiences with loss and love.
 I have never been married, and I have no children, so for my entire adult life, I have perfected my capacity for dating.
-Sometimes, I call myself a “professional” when it comes to dating (this does not mean that I am superb at it, just means that I have developed skills that many do not have when it comes to dating because I have done it for a couple of decades or more).
-Indeed, when I look back, some of my experiences with intimate relationships make me laugh, but that is not always the case.
+Sometimes, I call myself a “professional” when it comes to dating (this does not mean that I have mastered it, but I have developed my dating skills and a language for it because I have practiced dating for a couple of decades or more).
+Indeed, when I look back, some of my experiences with dating and intimate relationships make me laugh, but that is not always the case.
 For example, the end of my most recent intimate relationship was very painful, to say the least.
 However, I have learned to acknowledge and accept that pain is an opportunity to learn more about myself and about the loved ones in my life.
 And, although ending that relationship was very difficult, I am proud to say that I have used my pain to heal and to learn.